SimonDerejeW/Restaurant-Review-Platform/README.md

    -     cd restaurant-review-app
    -     npm install
 C.  **Set up environment variables**
-D.  **Run the application:*
+D.  **Run the application**
    -      npm start
 E. **Access the app**
-- Open your browser and navigate to http://localhost:3000 to access the Restaurant Review App
+- open your web browser and proceed by signing up to begin the process.